Pink-slime journalism: Examples

 Journatic, founded in 2006, produced hyperlocal news content and distributed it to other publishers.
 The company created its articles using a combination of computer generation and low-wage writers who were not local to the areas for which they were writing.
 Some of these writers were poorly-paid workers from outside of the United States who were writing under fake names.
 Newspapers throughout the United States including the Chicago Tribune, the San Francisco Chronicle, and the Houston Chronicle had all published journalism from Journatic.
-Journatic's practices were exposed in 2012 in a report by This American Life, which interviewed a journalist named Ryan Smith who had been working for Journatic, and who coined the term "pink-slime journalism".
+Journatic's practices were exposed in 2012 in a report by This American Life, which interviewed Ryan Smith, a journalist who had been working for Journatic, and who coined the term "pink-slime journalism".
 The exposé also revealed Journatic's use of false bylines, fabricated quotes, and plagiarized material.
 Newspapers canceled their contracts with Journatic following this revelation, including the Chicago Tribune, who had laid off employees and replaced their work with articles from Journatic.
 Journatic rebranded to Locality Labs the following year.

-Brian Timpone, who was the chief executive of Journatic, is an American businessman who runs various pink-slime networks which contribute reports to over 1000 individual news websites.
+Brian Timpone, who was the chief executive of Journatic, is an American businessman who runs various pink-slime networks which contribute reports to over 1,000 individual news websites.
 Research by the Columbia Journalism Review in December 2019 found that pink-slime networks operating hundreds of websites traced back to organizations connected to Timpone.
 One such organization, Metric Media, had set up 189 local news networks in ten states within a year.
 Other organizations included Locality Labs, Franklin Archer, the Record Inc., and Local Government Information Services; all were connected to Timpone in some way.
 Many of the articles distributed through these networks were right-leaning, and more than 90% of them were computer-generated or repurposed from other reports.
 According to the New York Times, the sites operated by Timpone's networks do not typically post false information, but "the operation is rooted in deception, eschewing hallmarks of news reporting like fairness and transparency".
 The sites typically do not disclose that they are funded by advocacy groups or that they are paid to run articles.